Zipperiusz/Script_ShieldRebalance/readme.md

 # Building
 First clone SDK repository https://github.com/georgeto/gothic3sdk Then clone this repository into `gothic3sdk\source\Scripts`.
-You sould be able to build your project using Visual Studio with platform toolset v120.
+You should be able to build your project using Visual Studio with platform toolset v120.

 # Installation
 Copy the file `Script_ShieldRebalance.dll` into your Gothic 3 `scripts` folder directory.